 Adults masturbate over the longer term because they can generate fantasies that reliably lead to orgasm.
 The incidence and frequency of masturbation is related to our responsiveness and to the creativeness of our imagination.
 The more creative and inventive we are in imagining scenarios, the more likely we are to enjoy solitary activity that relies on our imagination.

 Embarrassment arises because many women are disgusted by the idea of masturbation.
-They consider such crude behaviour to be unsavoury.
+They consider such crude sexual behaviour to be obscene.
 Women can be strong in their condemnation of explicitly sexual activity.
 Many women simply do not understand why anyone would masturbate.
 The few women who masturbate are inevitably alienated by such attitudes.
 Men also avoid referring to their masturbatory activities for the same reason.

 Most women conclude that orgasm (like masturbation) is over-rated.
-They assume that it should occur automatically during intercourse or when they stimulate themselves.
+They assume that orgasm should occur automatically during intercourse or when they stimulate themselves.
 But this is not orgasm.
 Even men do not orgasm through physical stimulation alone.
 Any adult needs some form of mental stimulation of an explicitly erotic nature to achieve orgasm.
 Women rarely appreciate that orgasm occurs because of what happens in the brain.
 The very specific stimulation of the sex organ only works once we are aroused.